• How Are the Danner Novels Different?

-The CIA briefers describe the upcoming operation: target, objectives, and personnel.
+The CIA briefer describes the upcoming operation: target, objectives, and personnel.
 Danner has had enough field experience to anticipate problems, but he keeps his concerns to himself.
 I do that by showing his thoughts in italics: Oh great, another foolproof plan.

 After the briefing, Danner receives some sort of training and tries out the latest gadgets.
 Some of the gadgets are practical and useful; others are not.
 I get to have a little fun here, inventing gadgets like the ED6R, an escape device that looks like a rocket-powered pogo stick.
 Matt thinks the ED6R looks like something Wile E Coyote would try to use, so there's room for some humor.
-Humor is how Matt deals with stressful situations, and how I keep the reader entertained.
+Humor is how Matt deals with stressful situations, and one way I keep the reader entertained.

 With training over, Matt moves into the actual operation, where the elaborate plans and fancy gadgets encounter real world problems and he's forced to improvise.
-Once Matt is in the field, nothing is easy (or funny), because easy makes for a boring story.
+Once Matt is in the field, nothing is easy or funny, because easy makes for a boring story, and funny eases tension.

 Q: How do you decide what goes into a chapter?

 A: I have a general idea of what is supposed to be happening.
 For the ED6R chapter, I came up with a basic description of the action, something like, "Matt trains with an escape device he doubts will work properly."

 Individual chapters move the story along or introduce characters.
 I try to make each chapter a complete story, with a beginning, middle, and end.
 I often begin by having Danner describe the location.
 Then one or more characters give him information, usually something that's going to present a problem.
 Matt figures out a solution, but the chapter often ends with a hint about the next problem.
 That's a technique we sneaky writers use to keep the reader awake and interested.

 Q: Forgive me, but your writing process doesn't sound very organized.